lyesbouchoucha/svm-evolution/README.md

 ## How this project started

-It all started when I watched this[YouTube video](https://youtu.be/_PwhiWxHK8o) and finished it with two questions the video had not answered.
+It all started when I watched this [YouTube video](https://youtu.be/_PwhiWxHK8o) and finished it with two questions the video had not answered.

 The first was about the constraint itself.
 Every derivation writes